 Top 5 Reasons why Making a Will should be on your 2017 to do list

-As we step into the new year, many people will start to think about the year that has past and the year ahead and what new year’s resolutions they will adopt to make 2017 their best and most productive year yet.
+As we step into the new year, many people will start to think about the year that has past.
+They will think about the year ahead and what new year’s resolutions they will adopt to make 2017 their best.
 If you find yourself thinking about the future, then now is the perfect time think about making a will.

 Here are the top 5 reasons why making a will should be one of your 2017 New Year’s resolutions:

 1. Make sure your wishes are carried out after death

 It is easy to think that everything will go to your immediate family when you pass.
 However, this is not always the case.
 Making a will ensures that your belongings and estate are dealt with as you please.
 In addition, without a will, your possessions will be distributed according to the rules of intestacy.
 Therefore, this means that the people you want to gift your belongings to may not actually receive them after your death.